 Having implemented Tip 1 from the last blog , you have begun developing your new wellbeing habit of stepping away from your desk or work space for 30 to 60 minutes for lunch or a break - everyday.
-Your #Wellbeinghour should now be firmly and immovably ring fenced in your diary too.
+Your #Wellbeinghour should now be firmly and immovably ring fenced in your diary too, to support your work life balance and wellbeing as we navigate the challenges of COVID.
 Well done.

 For everyone else here's the next step towards re-establishing better health, wellbeing and resilience during COVID.